tetriskinglol/WAVstego/README.md

-this only works for ARM64 devices
+this will only work for macos or ARM64 devices, i know... its sad, but i will figure out a way.

-proudly written in python